 For each student, personal growth will have a unique manifestation.
-We understand that, and that personal growth can take a variety of forms.
-For the purpose of our programs, our directed focus is on the following learning outcomes: for students to develop self- awareness; to consider how they relate to the people around them; to better understand their own strengths and weaknesses; and, ultimately, to become more confident individuals.
+We understand that and that personal growth can take a variety of forms.
+For the purpose of our programs, our directed focus is on the following learning outcomes: for students to demonstrate increased personal self-awareness as well as an increased tolerance for ambiguity; to grow in areas of spirituality and/or faith; and, ultimately, to become more confident individuals.

 Personal growth is but one part of the student transformation process, and the lessons learned and gains perceived by students in this area often filter into other, perhaps more tangible goal areas, such as intercultural competence, global citizenship or professional development.
 Our transformation goals work together like fingers on a hand to empower students and enact positive change.
 Personal growth is, indeed, integral to that holistic transformation process, and there is perhaps no better testament to this fact than testimonials from our students:

 “This trip has been the most challenging adventure I’ve ever endured and I’ve learned more about myself here than anywhere else.
 I feel like I’m leaving a changed person but for the better and really can’t wait to take what I’ve learned in my time here with me for the rest of my life.” – Student, University of Delaware (2020)*